quantumomics/Mu/chemistry/README.md

 Gold is one of the metals that can be prepared readily to the highest purity 99.99+% and is the most ductile of all metals.
 It can be cold drawn to give wires of less than 10 mm diameter, and beaten into gold foil with a thickness of 0.2 mm.
 Because of its softness, gold can be highly polished.
 Very thin gold foil is translucent; transmitted light appears blue-green.

+What is the texture of silver?
+Silver is a chemical element.
+Its chemical symbol is Ag and atomic number is 47.
+Silver is a soft, shiny metal that is a good conductor of electricity.
+Silver is precious metal that has been used for many years to make fine pieces of jewelry, coins, utensils and various pieces of art.

+It is used for jewellery and silver tableware, where appearance is important.
+Silver is used to make mirrors, as it is the best reflector of visible light known, although it does tarnish with time.
+It is also used in dental alloys, solder and brazing alloys, electrical contacts and batteries.

 2. Background
 3. Methods
 4. Results and discussions